Finland: conservative revolution is coming?

 The main topic of the electoral campaign in Finland was the public debt.
 Not NATO, not war in Ukraine, not China and US decoupling.
 It was public debt, why?
 The Finnish economy seems very lively and stable, there is actually the lowest unemployment rate in history.

 Here the economic history of Finland comes first.
-Historically, Finland has traditionally been a country averse to debt, both in private as well as state meaning.
-In the II World War Finland was allied, as you perfectly know, to Germany and fought against the USSR.
-When the peace came, we had to pay a big amount of reparations, and later we were very, very proud that we paid every penny of it.
+Historically, Finland has traditionally been a country averse to debt, both in private and state meaning.
+In the II World War, Finland was allied, as you know perfectly, to Germany and fought against the USSR.
+When the peace came, we had to pay a significant number of reparations, and later we were very, very proud that we paid every penny of it.
 Every single reparation to the Soviet Union was paid.

-Finnish public economy, during the Cold War and after, was centered on export – both for the West and the USSR.
+Finnish public economy, during the Cold War and after, was centred on export — both for the West and the USSR.
 However, it was very averse to debt.
 There was not any kind of deficit, any kind of public debt.
-And when there was, we devalueted our currency.
+And when there was, we devalued our currency.

 Thus, we have an economic history of avoiding debt.
-That has something in common with agrarian roots of our society, as many Fins take pride in owning their homes and paying their mortgages completely.
-Which is completely different than in Sweden: a Swede can take a mortgage of 30-40 years and it’s not meant to be paid off.
+That has something in common with the agrarian roots of our society, as many Fins take pride in owning their homes and paying their mortgages completely.
+Which is entirely different from in Sweden: a Swede can take a mortgage of 30–40 years, and it’s not meant to be paid off.
 So. when the state, the government is in public debt, it is something that makes a lot of Finns worried.
 It means that we, as a society, failed.

-Another thing is that we are a very monoethnic society, we build our identity on being a part of one polis.
+Another thing is that we are a very ethnically homogeneous society, we build our identity on being a part of one polis.
 We do not perceive the debt as the government’s: it is our debt.
-The opposition, particularly the National Coalition Party said in their election campaign that we must not leave this debt to our children, reinforcing this image of a common debt.
+The opposition, particularly the National Coalition Party, said in their election campaign that we must not leave this debt to our children, reinforcing this image of a common debt.
 That’s why it was the major talking point.

 Yes, there was.
 Of course, social care and healthcare skyrocketed during this period.
 The government of Sanna Marin, invested heavily in education, we extended the mandatory education age from 16 to 18.
-That was a huge investment.
-We did the same when it comes to jobs, economy etc. It was something that was already agreed on before COVID-19.
+That was a gigantic investment.
+We did the same when it comes to jobs, the economy etc. It was already agreed on before COVID-19.
 There was a talk on major state investment fully funded by taxes, which were reformed.
-And after all of that the second hit towards the national pocket was the energy crisis.
+And after all of that, the second hit on the national pocket was the energy crisis.

-Russia countered the Finnish declarations about NATO by unplugging some of the energy sources..
+Russia countered the Finnish declarations about NATO by unplugging some energy sources…

-All these things, investment in education, jobs, energy crisis response, were things that were accepted with overwhelming parliamentary majority, opposition included.
-So it is a bit false from the right-wing politicians to say that all of the debt is to blame on the left-wing coalition and Sanna Marin.
+All these things, investment in education, jobs, energy crisis response, were things that were accepted with an overwhelming parliamentary majority, opposition included.
+So it is a bit false for the right-wing politicians to say that all the debt is to blame on the left-wing coalition and Sanna Marin.
 They all supported government spending increase.

 This kind of investment also creates some kind of public trust, relation between the voters and government.
 What was the reaction on the side of citizens?

 It was very polarized.
-It kind of depends on what was the opinion of someone on Sanna Marin and her team.
-If you were a supporter of the Marinn government – you liked it, if you supported opposition you were against it.
-All of it hanged upon her personal popularity: investment in education, extension of mandatory education, that was a big plus, a huge benefit to the whole society.
-The COVID-19 alleviation, especially giving the hand to business, was seen as really good.
+It depends on what was the opinion of someone on Sanna Marin and her team.
+If you were a supporter of the Marin government — you liked it, if you supported the opposition, you were against it.
+All of it hanged upon her personal popularity: investment in education, extension of mandatory education, that was a big plus, a massive benefit to the whole society.
+The COVID-19 alleviation, especially giving the hand to business, was considered excellent.
 As was the response to the energy crisis.
-However when the opposition was using this kind of resentment towards debt, saying it was our national debt belonging to everyone, people got worried.
+However, when the opposition was using this kind of resentment towards debt, saying it was our national debt belonging to everyone, people got worried.
 They thought: OK, it was a good thing, but now we have to change our approach.

 The Social-Democrats won three more seats in this elections – at the expense of the coalition partners.
 What did you mean when you said on your Instagram that the answers from the Left could not address those economic issues at the same level as the Social-Democrats or the right-wing opposition?

-But the reason for that is that the coalition partners, such as the Left Alliance, could not capitalize on the government accomplishments.
+But that is because the coalition partners, such as the Left Alliance, could not capitalize on the government accomplishments.
 As I have mentioned already, we reformed the education, we introduced the new model of family leave and the new, very equal maternity leave model, offered to both parents.
-We also did the social and healthcare reform, which was the biggest reform in Finnish history, and of course the good deal when it comes to pandemia and energy crisis.
+We also did the social and healthcare reform, which was the biggest reform in Finnish history, and of course, the good deal when it comes to pandemia and energy crisis.
 We all did that very well.
-These were all accomplishments of the government as a whole, and they were seen as such.
+These were all accomplishments of the government as a whole, and they were considered such.

 Sanna Marin flanked by her coalition partners

-When the media and political discussions centered on who’s going to be prime minister, not on which party represents you the best, that played into a narrative of the main governmental party, and main opposition parties, the True Finns and the National Coalition Party.
-In the end Sanna Marin could take all the credit, and the Left Alliance and Green Party could not capitalize on their own achievements.
+When the media and political discussions centred on who’s going to be prime minister, not on which party represents you the best, that played into a narrative of the main governmental party, and the main opposition parties, the True Finns and the National Coalition Party.
+In the end, Sanna Marin could take all the credit, and the Left Alliance and Green Party could not capitalize on their own achievements.

-We could not say that “vote for us because we did this, or that!”.
-The Socialdemocrats, as the main party, capitalized on all of the reforms.
+We were unable to say that “vote for us because we did this, or that!”.
+The Socialdemocrats, as the main party, capitalized on all the reforms.
 They said vote for us because our government did this and that!

 Why did the left-wing parties not go to the elections as a bloc, a big tent coalition?